|

 out-of-state wineries were legal and to issue guidance which has since been

 removed from their site.
-Unfortunately, out-of-state direct wine shipments from wine
+Unfortunately, out-of-state direct wine shipments

 can use the Free the Grapes web site